 At the USDCC, quick, accurate and thorough assessment and referral/disposition of all new clients in need is a priority, reflecting our value of service to the university community.
 Consequently, all clinical staff members participate on a regular basis in some form of assessment.

-Initial assessment and clinical interviewing skills are obtained through two activities: participating in the USDCC Walk-In system, and providing intake interviews.
-Interns are expected to allocate two to three hours per week for walk-in.
+Initial assessment and clinical interviewing skills are obtained through two activities: participating in the USDCC’s initial triage assessment system, which is being updated effective summer 2015, and providing intake interviews.
+Interns are expected to allocate three to four hours per week for initial assessments during the semester, and often more during Intercession and summer term.
 They are provided didactic training for this activity during orientation.
-Consistent with the developmental nature of our training, interns begin assuming walk in duties with a designated back-up supervisor available at all times.
-Typically, interns will begin by observing one or more walk in sessions, then by performing one under observation, then will do walk-ins with the designated supervisor available.
-Once the intern has more comfort in this activity, the intern, the walk in supervisor and the primary supervisor may make the decision that the intern no longer requires the designated back-up supervisor.
+Consistent with the developmental nature of our training, interns begin assuming initial triage duties with a designated back-up supervisor available at all times.
+Typically, interns will begin by observing one or more same day/next day appointments, then perform one under observation, then conduct one with the designated supervisor available for consultation.
+Once the intern has more comfort in this activity, the intern, triage appointment supervisor and primary supervisor may decide the intern no longer requires the designated back-up supervisor.
 However, as with other emergency situations, interns are encouraged to seek immediate consultation when needed.

 Intake skills are also an important aspect of interns’ training, and are supervised by primary supervisors.
 The number of intakes per week varies depending how many clinical openings the intern has.
 Interns are expected to write their intake reports promptly; when interns have multiple intakes in one week they may negotiate this with their primary supervisor.